Fiat justitia ruat caelum: Notable modern uses

-In the Oliver Stone 1991 film JFK, New Orleans District Attorney Jim Garrison (Kevin Costner) uses a variation, "Let justice be done, though the heavens fall", in reference to his investigation of the assassination of President Kennedy.
-In the 2006 Vin Diesel comedy Find Me Guilty, the phrase (misspelled as "Fiat Justica et Ruat Caelum") is inscribed on the front of a federal judge's bench, and is translated by a defense attorney as part of his opening statement.

 Joseph Conrad's 1899 novella Heart of Darkness contains a possible reference to the maxim at the very end of the text.
-Protagonist Marlow says, "It seemed to me that the house would collapse before I could escape, that the heavens would fall upon my head.
+The protagonist Marlow says, "It seemed to me that the house would collapse before I could escape, that the heavens would fall upon my head.
 But nothing happened.
 The heavens do not fall for such a trifle."

 George Eliot has Mr. Brooke mangle and misattribute this phrase in Middlemarch, where he says, "You should read history – look at ostracism, persecution, martyrdom, and that kind of thing.
 They always happen to the best men, you know.
 But what is that in Horace?—fiat justitia, ruat ... something or other."

-The anime series Aldnoah.Zero features the phrase as a tagline alongside the show's logo.
-It is also speculated that the ending of the series' first half is a retelling of "Piso's Justice", concerning the fate of the three men.

-In an episode of Hawaii Five-O, Steve McGarrett has to deal with an extralegal Star Chamber court that addresses cases of accused who got away with their crimes because of some technicality or procedural error.
-The leader would end their deliberations with the quote, then proceed to the verdict, usually death.
-McGarrett reads the quote in one scene, then translates it.
+In Oliver Stone's 1991 film JFK, the character of district attorney Jim Garrison during the only trial brought in the murder of President John F. Kennedy declares "Let justice be done, though the heavens fall".

+The first lyrics of the Frank Wildhorn musical The Count of Monte Cristo contain this phrase.

-In the Better Call Saul episode "Chicanery", the character Charles McGill utters the phrase "Let justice be done though the heavens fall!" before making an argument to appear in open court in a trial against his brother Jimmy.
-Jimmy would later echo the phrase in the episode "Fun and Games", as the series flash-forwards to his most successful period under the persona Saul Goodman.
+In the Better Call Saul episode Chicanery, the character Charles McGill utters the phrase "Let justice be done though the heavens fall!" before making an argument to appear in open court in a trial against his brother Jimmy.
+Jimmy uses the phrase to his receptionist Francesca at the end of the episode Fun and Games as he begins a day of work.

-In the Designated Survivor episode "Target", the character Seth Wright utters the phrase "Let justice be done though the heavens may fall!" referring to President Kirkman's intention to "do what is right" in the face of former President Moss's announcement of his candidacy for the next presidential election in order to undermine Kirkman's administration.

-During President Clinton's Impeachment Hearings, Senator Daniel Patrick Moynihan said, "Let justice be done though the heavens fall".

-In The Boys (TV series), the phrase is carved into the base of the statue of The Seven outside of the conference room in Vought Tower.
+In The Boys Season 4, Episode 3, "We'll Keep the Red Flag Flying Here", the saying can be seen engraved at the bottom of the large sculpture of The Seven just outside of their meeting room.

+In the anime series Aldnoah.Zero, the phrase appears several times.
+Heaven's Fall is the name given to the event in which the Moon exploded, causing massive destruction to the Earth's surface.

+The phrase appears in the Judge from Hell a 2024 Korean drama.